-"Everyday Photography (Every Day)" is a podcast where you get to listen in on a chat between a photographer (Rubin) and a regular human (Suzanne Fritz-Hanson) with an eye on making your pictures amazing and helping you enjoy your photography more.
+"Everyday Photography (Every Day)" is a bi-weekly podcast where you get to listen in on a chat between a photographer (Rubin) and a regular human (Suzanne Fritz-Hanson) with an eye on making your pictures amazing and helping you enjoy your photography more.
 No technical stuff.
 No talk of gear or software.
 Just photography for the fun of it.

 *** Rubin brings a unique perspective to consumer media: a student of Jerry Uelsmann; an amateur photographer for 40 years; formerly of Lucasfilm, Netflix and Adobe; director of The Rubin Collection of Photography (focused on mid-century modernism); and now founder of Neomodern, he's long been passionate about advancing the language of photography.

-10 November 2018 | 15 mins 4 secs
+10 January 2019 | 13 mins 41 secs

 art, crafts, creativity, photography